-- Members or Presidents of the Endurance Veterinary Treating Commission are responsible for undertaking and ensuring the veterinary care and stabilization of horses eliminated from competition, and should liaise with the VSM to ensure that adequate supplies and equipment are available.
-The EVTO/President of the Treating Veterinary Commission, along with the PVC and FVD, is responsible for identifying any horses to be designated as Serious Injury-ME, Serious Injury-Musculoskeletal, or Minor Injury. - 2.
-Members or Presidents of the Veterinary Treating Commission must fulfil the requirements for the appropriate EVT Level as set forth in Annex IX and the Education System for FEI Veterinarians - 1.
-EVTs are responsible for the proper disposal of any treatment material they have used. - 2-3.
-The President of the Veterinary Treating Commission reports to the FVD where appointed, otherwise to the President of the VC in accordance with Article 10453.2.
+- 1. Members or Presidents of the Endurance Veterinary Treating Commission are responsible for undertaking and ensuring the veterinary care and stabilization of horses eliminated from competition, and should liaise with the VSM to ensure that adequate supplies and equipment are available. - 2.
+Members or Presidents of the Veterinary Treating Commission must fulfil the requirements for the appropriate EVTO Level as set forth in Annex IX and the Education System for FEI Veterinarians. - 3.
+EVTOs are responsible for the proper disposal of any treatment material they have used. - 4.
+The President of the Veterinary Treating Commission reports to the FVD where appointed, otherwise to the President of the VC in accordance with Article 1043.2.

-Article 11132 Measuring Veterinarians
+Article 1112 Measuring Veterinarians

-- Measuring Veterinarians are appointed by the FEI Veterinary Department to verify the height of Ponies at International Pony Events FEI Measuring Sessions. - Measuring Veterinarians must be experienced in measuring Horses and/or Ponies at the withers, using a measuring stick. - 3.-Measuring Veterinarians must verify the Pony Measurement area prior to measuring and provide guidance to the OC and VSM regarding suitable alternatives should they be unable to verify the Pony Measurement area
+- 1. Measuring Veterinarians are appointed by the FEI Veterinary Department to verify the height of Ponies at FEI Measuring Sessions. - 2.
+Measuring Veterinarians must be experienced in measuring Horses and/or Ponies at the withers.

-Article 11143 Examining Veterinarians
+Article 1113 Examining Veterinarians